These easy pumpkin banana cookies are healthy pumpkin oatmeal cookies perfect for a healthy Fall breakfast.

-- In a large mixing bowl, combine all the wet ingredients: pumpkin puree, mashed banana, maple syrup, vanilla.
-Stir until fully combined
+- In a large mixing bowl, combine all the wet ingredients: pumpkin puree, mashed banana, maple syrup, vanilla and peanut butter.
+Stir until fully combined.

-- Stir in rolled oats, cinnamon, and chocolate chips if used.
+- Stir in quick oats, cinnamon, and chocolate chips if used.
 Combine until it forms a consistent and sticky oatmeal cookie dough forms.

 - Bake 10 minutes, they should be golden brown on top but still moist in the middle.